ptrpfa/BusJourneyPlanner/README.md

     db_schema = "DSA_JP" (Generally unchanged, unless your schema has a different name)
     ```
 ### Program Execution
-To run on browser:
+To run the web application:
 1. Run the Flask application using the following command on a terminal:
     <br>**Ensure that you are in the `/flask_application` directory*
     ```
     python3 run.py
     ```

-    If you want to utilise live bus data with the A Star algorithm, modify the following program flag in `cloud_config.py` to `True`:
+    If you want to utilise live bus data with the A Star algorithm, modify the following program flag in `cloud_config.py` to `True` (note: algorithm will be slow due to quadratic time complexity):
     ```
     INTEGRATE_LIVE_BUS = False # Change to True
     ```

 2. Navigate to [`localhost:8080`](http://localhost:8080) on your browser, and start journey planning!

-To run on Telegram:
+To run the Telegram Bot:
 1. Run the Telegram Bot application using the following command on a terminal:
     <br>**Ensure that you are in the `/flask_application` directory*
     ```